JaysGitLab/cs5541-android-final-project-wisecs/README.md

 Preliminary list of features:

-1. Zoom in to your location on startup -- DONE --
+1. Zoom in to your location on startup -- DONE BETTER --
 2. Place a pin at your location -- DONE --
+	2.0 Pin persists through restart
 3. Placing a pin brings up a dialog with text field for details
 4. Details are saved
 5. Details can be accessed and read